-1) Two short site visits to observe, discuss and document existing residential settlements, housing projects in the vicinity of colleges.
+1) Two site visits to observe, discuss and document existing residential settlements, housing projects.

-2) The emphasis should be on conceptual understanding rather than on accurate measured drawing.
+2) The emphasis should be on both conceptual understanding and accurate measured drawing.
+However, scale and proportion need to be observed carefully, as a method of understanding buildings.